Brad Gushue: Grand Slam record

 Gushue's first Slam final was in 2005 when he finished second after losing to Kevin Martin in the final game of Players' Championship.

 He would not make it past a quarterfinal of another Grand Slam until the 2008–2009 season, where he would have a strong Grand Slam season, reaching the semis of the Masters and the final of the National, where he lost to Wayne Middaugh.

 In 2009–2010, he had an excellent Grand Slam season reaching the semis of the Masters, the finals of Players Championship, where he lost to Kevin Martin, and at The National facing Randy Ferbey in the final, Gushue won the game, earning his first Grand Slam title of his career.

 After a stretch of years of some unspectacular results in the Grand Slam events, he would have another strong season in 2013–2014 with two finals, losing in the finals of the National to Glenn Howard and the Canadian Open to Kevin Koe.

 In the 2014–2015 season, Gushue had a spectacular season, winning both the Masters (over Mike McEwen in the final) and the Canadian Open (over Steve Laycock in the final) to win 2 Grand Slam events in the same season for the first time of his career.

 Gushue would have another great season in 2015–2016, where he won The National over Reid Carruthers in the final, the Elite 10 also over Reid Carruthers in the final, and the Players Championships over Brad Jacobs in the final, both completing his career Grand Slam and being the first to win 3 Grand Slam events in the same season since Kevin Martin in the 2006–2007 season.
 This season featured 7 Grand Slam events for the first time in history, after having been 5 in 2014–2015 and 4 every other prior year in the history of the Grand Slam events.

 Gushue won his 7th Grand Slam at the 2017 Meridian Canadian Open with an 8–3 win over the 2-time World Champion Niklas Edin of Sweden.
 The following season, he won his eighth career Slam by winning the 2017 GSOC Tour Challenge over Slam-newcomers Steffen Walstad's rink from Norway.
 He won the next event, the 2017 Masters of Curling, defeating Edin in the final.
 He won his 10th slam at the end of the season, defeating Glenn Howard at the 2018 Humpty's Champions Cup.
 The following season, he won the 2018 Elite 10, defeating Carruthers in the final.
 He did not win another Slam until 2021, winning The National by defeating Scotland's Bruce Mouat in the final.
 He won his 13th Slam at the end of that season, defeating Koe in the final of the 2022 Champions Cup.

+Gushue won his 14th Slam at the 2022 National, defeating Niklas Edin in the final, and won his 15th Slam at the 2024 Players' Championship, beating Joel Retornaz of Italy.